 Professional care, portraits, and room to play indoors and out!
-I have a great place for huge dogs here in beautiful Oak Cliff, but I enjoy all my guests.
-Please, read on: it's a long description, but will answer many important questions.
+I have a great place for huge dogs here in beautiful Oak Cliff, Please, read on: it's a long description, but will answer many important questions.

 I'm a professional; this is what I do.
 I have 30+ years' worth of the skills to make sure your dog is happy and safe, from professional work with animals to having my own pets in my smoke-free home.
 I have experience fostering rescues for over 30 years, although I cannot do that now.